scarioscia/scarioscia.github.io/service/index.md

 * Mentorship pairing and events to connect first years with upper year students (Biobuddies)
 * Resources for grad school (Baltimore housing guide, fellowship examples)
 * Social events (trivia nights, movie screenings)

+You can check out our tips for applying to the NSF GRFP [here](https://drive.google.com/uc?id=1M1hr1OdK16kZgldhz6II0WvysWFV9ry6/&export=download).
+And if you'd like to see any of the other resources, send me an email!

 <br />